-Doctor of Physics from the University of Poitiers (France), I'm currently working as a CNRS research scientist (Chargé de recherche CNRS) at the Laboratory for Microsctructure and Mecanic of Materials study (LEM3) affiliated to the CNRS, University of Lorraine and Arts & Métiers.
-My research focuses are on the study of the mechanical and irradiation properties of materials by means of atomistic simulations and high-performance computers.
+Doctor of Physics from the University of Poitiers (France), I am working as a CNRS research scientist (Chargé de recherche CNRS) at the Laboratory for Microsctructure and Mecanic of Materials study (LEM3) affiliated to the CNRS, University of Lorraine and Arts & Métiers.
+My research focuses on the mechanical and irradiation properties of materials by means of atomistic simulations and high-performance computers.
 I am also Adjunct Lecturer at Georgia Tech Lorraine.

 Dr. Julien GUÉNOLÉ